cartowong/oo/README.md

 The constructor of `UnitTester` has two arguments.

 * turnWarningsToErrors (default = TRUE)<br/>If set to TRUE, all warnings issued within any test method are turned into errors.
-* hidePassed (default = FALSE)<br/>If set to TURE, all passed test results will be hidden in the output.
+* hidePassed (default = FALSE)<br/>If set to TURE, all passed test results are hidden in the output.
 This is useful when you are only interested in the failed assertions and the unexpected errors.

 To illustrate the usage of UnitTester, the following are some example unit tests and the output of `runAllTests()`.